cbeck88/strict-variant/README.md

 Additionally, we provide a template `easy_variant` which takes care of these details if you don't care to be bothered by the compiler about a throwing move / dynamic allocation.

-(Some programmers would prefer that the compiler not start making dynamic allocations without a warning though, just because some `noexcept` annotation was not deduced the way they expected, but on the other hand this may be particularly convenient for generic programming.)
+(Some programmers would prefer that the compiler not start making dynamic allocations without a warning though, just because some `noexcept` annotation was not deduced the way they expected.
+But programmer convenience is a good thing too.)

 Specifically, any type that you put in the `easy_variant` which has a throwing move will be wrapped in `recursive_wrapper` implicitly.